mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 Note that, if you specify a constructor, compiler hence won't create a default one for you.

-Following code doesn't compile because a non-arg constructor is needed.
+Following code doesn't compile because a no-arg constructor is needed.

 ```java
 class Person {